anuraghazra/anuraghazra.github.io/content/case-studies/005-gyrododge.md

 GyroDodge makes use of javascript's [Device Orientation API](https://developer.mozilla.org/en-US/docs/Web/API/Detecting_device_orientation) to move the small white dot around your mobile screen & you can shoot projectiles at the direction you are heading toward by tapping on your screen. also also used [p5js](https://p5js.org/) in gyrododge for making my life bit more easier

-here's the code to get the device orientation of device
+here's the code to get the device orientation of the device

 ```js
 // check if browser supports DeviceOrientationEvent event